nathanenterline/Web-Application-Security/README.md

   - Security Misconfiguration
   - Cross-Site Scripting (XSS)
   - Insecure Deserialization
+- Penatration testing on web applications & Internet of Things (IOT) devices.

 #### Example Assignment
 Image 1 is a example from a previous assignment from one of my courses from my Master's porgram in Cybersecuity by Robert Morris University.
 In this assignment, I was presented a task to self analyze web application code and provide recomendations to modify the code in order to make it more secure and safe from common web attacks.